fahmy-dev/PIH/README.md

 - **README.md** - Contains this readme

 ## How to Use it
-- Considering this is not utilizing a local json-server and an api instead this process is a lot more straightforward
+- Considering this is not utilizing a local json-server and an api instead, this process is a lot more straightforward

-1. Open your terminal (control + shift + `), and type:
+1. Open your terminal (control + shift + `) and type:

      `open index.html`

 - The web app will open in your browser automatically

-- You will be greeted with the home page with the photos displayed, each with a heart button and a 'Levae a Comment' box.
+- You will be greeted with the home page with the photos displayed, each with a heart button and a 'Leave a Comment' box.
 - You can click on the heart and it will turn red, indicating you have liked it and to add a comment you simply type into the box and press the enter key to add your comment to the photo.
-- To search for whatever you want, you type your search parameters into the search box at the top and once you click search, it will refresh the page with your results in the same format as the home page.
+- To search for whatever you want, type your search parameters into the search box at the top and once you click search, it will refresh the page with your results in the same format as the home page.

 ## License
 This project is [MIT Licensed](LICENSE)